The nexus between negative charge-transfer and reduced on-site Coulomb energy in a correlated topological metal CoTe$_2$: Results and Discussion

-Figure 3(a,b) and (c,d) show experimentally measured Co $2p$ core-level PES and $L$-edge XAS spectra of CoTe$_2$ and CoO, respectively.
-A weak plasmon feature partly overlapping the Co $2p_{1/2}$ satellite of the CoTe$_2$ spectrum was removed after a fitting procedure(see SM;SN2, Fig. S4).
-The Co $2p$ PES spectrum of CoO was taken from ref\cite{AC}.
-The corresponding calculated spectra(full lines) are also overlaid on the experimental spectra(symbols).
+Figure 8(a,b) and (c,d) show experimentally measured Co $2p$ core-level PES and $L$-edge XAS spectra of CoTe$_2$ and CoO, respectively.
+A weak plasmon feature partly overlapping the Co $2p_{1/2}$ satellite of the CoTe$_2$ spectrum was removed after a fitting procedure(see Fig. 4).
+The Co $2p$ PES spectrum of CoO was taken from our earlier work\cite{AC}.
+The corresponding calculated spectra (full lines) are also overlaid on the experimental spectra (symbols).
 The calculated spectra were obtained from CT atomic multiplet cluster model calculations\cite{deGroot,GrootKotani}.
-We used the QUANTY code\cite{haverkort2012, lu2014, haverkort2014} to calculate the spectra for a Co$L_6$ cluster (where, $L$ is the ligand tellurium/oxygen atom) in an octahedral (O$_h$) local symmetry, as is known from the crystal structures of CoTe$_2$ and CoO.
-The calculations require the metal ion valency as an input and it is known that CoTe$_2$ and NiTe$_2$ exhibit a stable divalent state of Co$^{2+}$ and Ni$^{2+}$ with Te atoms in a dimerized (Te$_2^{2-}$) configuration with a reduced Te-Te distance along the c-axis, this being a generic feature of several late $3d$, $4d$ and $5d$ TM tellurides crystallizing in the so called polymeric 1$T$-CdI$_2$ structure\cite{Jobic, bensch1996}(see SN 1.1 for details).
-A recent XAS study of CoTe$_2$ showed that the Co $L_3$-edge exhibits a Co$^{2+}$ narrow main peak at $h\nu$= 778.8 eV\cite{lu2016}.
-Our data of Fig. 3(b) also shows a very similar spectrum with the Co $L_3$ main peak at $h\nu$ = 778.8 eV and confirms the divalent Co$^{2+}$($d^7$) configuration in CoTe$_2$.
+We used the QUANTY code\cite{haverkort2012, lu2014, haverkort2014} to calculate the spectra as described in detail in the Methods section.
+We used a Co$L_6$ cluster (where, $L$ is the ligand tellurium/oxygen atom) in an octahedral (O$_h$) local symmetry, as is known from the crystal structures of CoTe$_2$\cite{Chakraborty2023} and CoO\cite{Johnston}.
+The calculations require the metal ion valency as an input.
+It is known\cite{Jobic} that CoTe$_2$ exhibits a stable divalent state of Co$^{2+}$ with Te atoms in a dimerized (Te$_2^{2-}$) configuration with a reduced Te-Te distance along the c-axis.
+This is a generic feature of several late $3d$, $4d$ and $5d$ TM tellurides crystallizing in the so called polymeric 1$T$-CdI$_2$ structure\cite{Jobic, bensch1996}.
+In a recent study of nanomaterial CoTe$_2$/Carbon nanotube hybrid material, as well as pure CoTe$_2$ nanowires(70 nm width), it was shown that the Co $L_3$-edge exhibits a Co$^{2+}$ narrow main peak at $h\nu$= 778.8 eV\cite{lu2016}.
+Our data of Fig. 8(b) also shows a very similar spectrum with the Co $L_3$ main peak at $h\nu$ = 778.8 eV and confirms the divalent Co$^{2+}$($d^7$) configuration in CoTe$_2$.
+Since XAS is a local probe which measures site- and orbital-projected states (due to dipole-transition selection rules)\cite{deGroot,GrootKotani}, the XAS spectra are very similar for bulk CoTe$_2$ and nanomaterial CoTe$_2$.
+This is further confirmed by the fact that we can consistently calculate the Co $L$-edge XAS spectra using an octahedral cluster model, which is a well-established method to analyze XAS spectra\cite{deGroot,GrootKotani}.
 On the other hand, the Co $L_3$-edge XAS of Co$^{2+}$ in CoO is known to exhibit a broad structured peak with the lowest multiplet prepeak at $h\nu$ = 778.1 eV, a main peak multiplet at $h\nu$ = 780.0 eV with a shoulder at $h\nu$ =781 eV \cite{Elp,Okamoto}, and our data is very consistent with these studies.
 For the Co $2p$ PES, the $2p_{3/2}$ main peak is at 777.9 eV for CoTe$_2$ and at 780.0 eV for CoO, consistent with reported values\cite{hu2023,Elp,Ghiasi,XPShandbook}.